From NYC to Africa

 ETHIOPIA

-Part A: Addis Ababa
+Part C: Addis Ababa

 Shawn presented to Rotary Club leadership sharing Swim Strong Foundation’s mission and approach to drowning prevention.